AngelaDzodzomenyo/reading-notes/markdown.md

-This is going to be my readingnotes for markdown reading assignment Thhis is some of the information i saw
-# This is a heading 1
-## This is a heading 2

->This is a code block

 -This is an unordered list
 # What is Markdown?
   > Is a unique form of text used in Github where